 Job Description: Take school data to create useful information for Lead On-site and On-site Administrators for development of turnaround plan and curriculum trainings.
+Data Analyst will work two days a month on school data, but will never be on-site.

-Data Analyst for Gregory Drive and George Washington Carver will be Peter Bruggink.
+Data Analyst for George Washington Carver will be Peter Bruggink.